OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-118.md

 ## Psalm 118:26

-> Blessed is the one who comes in the name of the Lord;
+> Fortunate is the one who arrives in the name of the Lord;
-> We bless you from the house of the Lord.
+> We extend our blessings from the house of the Lord.

 ## Psalm 118:27